W3rni0/DownUnderCTF_2021/readme.md

 [floormat.py](challenges//floormat.py)

 ### Solution
-The function str.format() is used to replace a string we control with an object, which gives us access to object's attributes, one of them is a dictionary of global variables in the init of the object, which contain the flag:
+The function str.format() is used to replace a string we control with an object, which gives us access to object's attributes, one of them is a dictionary of global variables in the init of the object, which contains the flag:
 ```python
 from pwn import *